Testing2024cispl/QA-AI-Workshop-/Session-2(Prompts and Skills)/Kiran Sharma/Assignment.md

 Role- Act as a Senior QA Engineer with expertise in Manual Testing, Functional Testing, Regression Testing, and Web Application Testing.

-Task:
-Generate comprehensive manual test cases for the AutomationExercise web application.
+Task-Generate comprehensive manual test cases for the AutomationExercise web application.
 Cover all major functionalities including Home Page, Products Listing, Product Search, Product Filtering, Cart Management, Checkout Flow, User Registration, Login, Logout, Account Management, and Contact Us Form.

-Context : The application under test is: https://www.demoblaze.com/AutomationExercise is a full-fledged e-commerce practice website where users can: Register a new account with full address details, Login with registered credentials, Browse and explore the home page, View all products and product details, Search and filter products by category and brand, Add products to a shopping cart, Manage cart items (increase quantity, remove items), Proceed through the checkout flow with order placement, Process an order and download the invoice, Logout from the application, Delete a registered account, Submit the Contact Us form, Subscribe to the newsletter via the footer.
+Context- The application under test is: https://www.demoblaze.com/AutomationExercise is a full-fledged e-commerce practice website where users can: Register a new account with full address details, Login with registered credentials, Browse and explore the home page, View all products and product details, Search and filter products by category and brand, Add products to a shopping cart, Manage cart items (increase quantity, remove items), Proceed through the checkout flow with order placement, Process an order and download the invoice, Logout from the application, Delete a registered account, Submit the Contact Us form, Subscribe to the newsletter via the footer.
 The objective is to validate the complete end-to-end user journey and identify possible functional, validation, and security-related issues across the sections: Home, Products, Cart, About Us, Signup/Login, and Contact Us.

-Constraints:
+Constraints-
 Include both Positive and Negative test scenarios.
 Include Validation and Error Handling scenarios.
 Include Session Management and Security-related scenarios.